avast/topee/README.md

 Injected iframes from web accessible resources need to reference topee-iframe-resources.js.

-Place browserAction icons into the Appex resources.
+Place browserAction icons into the Appex resources. browserAction [popup](documentation/popup.md) is currently in beta.

 How it works
 ====